lingtalfi/Light_User/doc/pages/conception.md

 ### Rights and namespaces

-UPDATE: 2019-09-11: This section is now deprecated as now we use permissions, which describe a "right" in such a specific manner that there is no need for namespaces.
+UPDATE: 2019-09-11: This section is now deprecated/frozen as now we use permissions, which describe a "right" in such a specific manner that there might be no need for namespaces anymore.

 By convention, a plugin author organizes her rights in namespaces, and a dot indicates that the left part (of the dot) contains